 A: No. Even though your property will increase in value, there is legislation that prevents your property taxes from increasing.
 In California, the specific legislation is Section 73 of the California Revenue and Taxation Code which provides a property tax exclusion on most types of solar systems, including home solar electric systems.

-Q: Can my homeowners association stop me from installing solar electric system on my home?
+Q: Can my homeowner’s association stop me from installing a solar electric system at my home?

 A: Usually not.
-An HOA may try, but in many states this is not allowed.
-In California, the California Solar Rights Act says that homeowners associations (HOAs), can’t stop you from installing a home solar system.
-However, they may ask you to modify the design and /or location for aesthetic reasons as long as the changes fon’t significantly impact solar electricity production (a decrease greater than 10%) or cost more than $2,000.
+An HOA may try, but in many states, this is not allowed.
+In the California Solar Rights Act, it says that homeowners associations (HOAs), can’t stop you from installing a home solar system.
+However, they may ask you to modify the design and /or location for aesthetic reasons as long as the changes don’t significantly impact solar electricity production (a decrease greater than 10%) or cost more than $2,000.

 Q: How long do photovoltaic (PV) systems last?